-Venous access is an interventional, or non-surgical, procedure used to insert long-term catheters used for medication.
+Venous access is an interventional, or non-surgical, cardiology procedure used to insert long-term catheters used for medication.
 Patients recommended for venous access require medication delivered directly into their blood stream.

-Venous access has become a basic but critical procedure for many patients.
-At Dignity Health Heart and Vascular Institute of Greater Sacramento, our specialists – leaders in interventional care – regularly perform venous access.
+Venous access has become a basic but critical cardiology procedure for many patients.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, our cardiology specialists – leaders in interventional care – regularly perform venous access.

 In venous access, a catheter acts as an entryway into your vein.
-One end of the catheter is placed in a vein, and the other end exits your body so that your physician can deliver your medicine into your vein through the catheter, or in some cases through a port under the surface of your skin.
+One end of the catheter is placed in a vein, and the other end exits your body so that your heart doctor can deliver your medicine into your vein through the catheter, or in some cases through a port under the surface of your skin.